 GCSE Chemistry trip to the Cambridge Science Festival

 It was part of the Cambridge Science Festival.
-We were accompanied by David Coates, our chemistry teacher, and Lisa Foster, Head of GCSE.
-The lecture was exciting and entertaining but educational none the less.
+We were accompanied by David Coates, our Chemistry teacher, and Lisa Foster, Head of GCSE.
+The lecture was exciting and entertaining, but educational nonetheless.

 The lecture, although presented primarily by one team of scientists, was interactive at times.
-For example I remember that we all were given paper aeroplane plans that we were told to make.
+For example, I remember that we all were given paper aeroplane plans that we were told to make.
 Half of the audience were given green planes and the remaining half were given red ones, those with red planes had to place a paper clip on the back of the aeroplane and those with green ones placed a paper clip in the middle.
 Around half way through the lecture we were told to launch the planes at the lecturer.
 Reds went first and littered the room with paper planes flying in every direction, the greens followed with more success going generally in the same direction.
 The point of the test was to show the importance of the centre of gravity when building planes and rockets.

 In conclusion, the Chemistry lecture “It’s Rocket Science” was a fun yet enlightening experience, and though I may have lost my hearing, I gained curiosity and interest in the subject!